pratyushjain99/Project4-pratyusj/README.md

 Grace days **cannot** be used for Task 1.
 Grace days, if you have some remaining, can be used for Tasks 2.

 **Banned APIs:** There are a number of APIs that have been used too often and are no longer interesting in this class.
 Therefore, you **cannot** use any of the following:
-- anything related to Project 1 (U.S. state information, U.S. Census data)
+- anything related to Project 1 (dogs, dog breeds, dog data, dog pictures)
 - Agify.io
 - Alpha Vantage
 - Dog.ceo